 Lesson #6 - Constructive and conversational tone of voice

-When we went back and reviewed some of our very first blogs, it was pretty clear, we didn’t really have a clear tone of voice or brand identity.
-At a push, we might have said that brand identity was to be a bit of whinger.
-A bit of a whiner.
+When we reviewed some of our very first blogs, it was pretty clear, we didn’t really have a clear tone of voice or brand identity.
+At a push, we might have said our brand identity was to whinge a lot.

 That wasn’t intended.
 Sorry.

-We had quite a ranting, moaning tone of voice right at the start, which was never meant to be part of our brand identity.
+We had quite a moany tone of voice to start, which was never meant to be part of our brand identity.

 Don’t get us wrong, having a good moan is fine.
-It’s human and everyone does it.
-But if you do moan about something in an article, try to make it at least entertaining and funny.
+It’s human.
+Everyone does it.
+But if you do moan about something, try to make it at least entertaining and funny.

 And be constructive in your criticism.
 Make sure you follow any moaning with some sort of better answer to the problem you’ve identified.